totorowldox/Maboroshi/README.md

 apiKey: "sk-XXX"
 apiModel: "gpt-4o-mini"
 useTools: true # Set to true if the model support function calling
+useCot: true # Set to true if you want the model to use chain of thought, may improve response quality
 temperature: 1.3
 maxOutputToken: 2048